Richard-Burns/SimpleMixer/README.md

 # Simple Mixer
 Simple Mixer is a real-time and video mixing tool built entirely in TouchDesigner.
-It's currently tested and working in 099 stable build 16600.
+It's currently tested and working in 099 stable build 20625.

+Simple Mixer is now discontinued as far as new features go.
+Bug fixes will be maintained for now.
+Stay posted for SimpleMixer 2 which will be a whole new engine and UI...and also not so simple.

 [Watch the explanation video](https://www.youtube.com/watch?v=P8iLnwoWyAI)